SairamEslavath/multiple_audio_classifier/README.md

 Step-7 :- building the model using CNN images

-Step-8 :- accurcy and predicting by using test data
+Step-8 :- accuracy and predicting by using test data